green-party-dublin-central/nh-web/site/content/post/royal-oak.md

 Vehicular access will be via the Finglas Road.

+## Recent planning applications

+Dublin City Council Reference [2458/17](https://planning.agileapplications.ie/dublincity/application-details/120552) - "69 apartments; (32 no. two bedroom units, 19 no. one bedroom units, 15 no. three bedroom units & 3 no. studio apartments) in two five storey blocks"

+A full planning history can be found in the [Statement of Consistency & Planning Report](https://www.royaloakshd.ie/data/files/Planning%20Application%20Documents/Planning/Statement%20of%20Consistency%20&%20Planning%20Report.pdf)

+## The process

+Dublin City Council will produce its report on the development.
+An An Bord Pleanála inspector will produce a report.
+The members of the board of An Bord Pleanála will have the final say (not necessarily in agreemwnet with either the Dublin City Council or inspector's reports).

 ## Full plans

 Full plans for the development can be found at [www.royaloakshd.ie](https://www.royaloakshd.ie/).
 The last day for observations on this application is **5.30pm on 11th May 2022**.
 A guideline for making an observation can be found [here](https://neasahourigan.com/post/planning-observation/).